kieranelby/KingOfTheEtherThrone/README.md

 # King of the Ether Throne

-An Ethereum app (a "contract"), living on the blockchain, that will make you a King or Queen, might grant you riches, and will immortalize your name.
+An Ethereum DApp (a "contract"), living on the blockchain, that will make you a King or Queen, might grant you riches, and will immortalize your name.

-## What is it?
+## What does it do?

 The Ether Throne awaits you.
 It can be yours for a price - here are the rules as enforced by the contract: